Revised: May 23, 2022

 - Attempt to cheat or otherwise obtain an unfair advantage on the SAT

-- At any time, improperly access the test center, the test (or any part of the test), an answer key, or any information about the test
+- At any time, improperly access the test site, the test (or any part of the test), an answer key, or any information about the test

 - Refer to, look through, or work on a test section in the test book or answer sheet, other than during the testing period for that test section